The Top 10 SaaS Metrics of 2021 with Benchmarks

 Bessemer Efficiency Score = Net New ARR / Net Burn

 What’s so special about Bessemer Efficiency Score?
-It lets you measure hope.
+This SaaS benchmark lets companies measure hope.
 Rather, it lets you quantify your hopes and wishes for your business into concrete numbers you can act on.
 And that’s the beauty of metrics!

 Bessemer Efficiency Score calculates net new ARR brought into the business for each dollar of net burn, basically qualifying cash burn with one of the key symbols of growth and potential: incremental revenue.

 Here comes the startup killer!
-Are you prepared to battle ever-growing customer acquisition costs increased by 1.6X in 2021 YoY?
-Customer Acquisition Cost (CAC) may have a terrible reputation, but I think it just reflects the reality we’re faced with.
+Are you prepared to battle ever-growing customer acquisition costs increased by 1.6X in 2024 YoY?
+Customer Acquisition Cost (CAC) may have a terrible reputation among SaaS metrics, but I think it just reflects the reality we’re faced with.

 CAC = (Sales Costs + Marketing Costs) / New Customers